KAMALESHT/Automatic-certificate-generator-project-Best_enlist-/README.md

 names and details in certificate and I created a separate folder named

-certificates for storing the certificates I created.hereby I submitted the
+certificates for storing the certificates I created.

-screen shots of certificate folder and sample certificate